spector-0110/Note-Taker-App/README.md

 This README file provides an overview of a note-taking project built using Java, JSP, Hibernate, and Servlets, with MySQL as the database.

 Project Overview:
-This project aims to create a web-based note-taking application where users can register, log in, and create, edit, delete, and view their notes.
+This project aims to create a web-based note-taking application where users can create, edit, delete, and view their notes.
 The application is built using Java technologies such as JSP (JavaServer Pages), Hibernate for ORM (Object-Relational Mapping), Servlets for handling HTTP requests, and MySQL for the database management system.

 Features: